 For now, accountless signups have rolled out to the U.S., Canada, Venezuela and Peru.

 Google Algo Update Shakes Rankings

 A little over a week ago, a new Google update shook up search rankings in some areas of the web.

 Exactly what changed is still in debate, and Google’s official statement is that it was just a standard, periodic adjustment to the search engine’s core algorithm — not an extension of its Penguin, Panda or other major updates.
 But a large proportion of URLs fell in search results.

-Because the timing coincides with a major migration of Wikipedia’s vast volumes to secure HTTPS pages, some speculate that this accounts for much of the shifting.
+Because the timing coincides with a major migration of Wikipedia’s vast volumes to secure HTTPSThis is the protocol for secured data communication, and it requires authentication for privacy and integrity.
+A URL that begins https:// means that a site is encrypted. pages, some speculate that this accounts for much of the shifting.
 But Wikipedia makes up less than 1 percent of the URLs affected, so it’s unlikely to be the sole or even a major catalyst.

 However, secure HTTPS pages overall do seem to have been disproportionately affected, ranking substantially higher or lower than before.

 Sites with new, newsworthy content also got a noticeable rankings spike from Google last week.

 Popular news websites such as the Wall Street Journal, Business Insider, Gizmodo, and USA Today increased substantially in rankings.
 Google remains silent as to the possible cause.